bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ![FedEx Connection Settings](https://storage.googleapis.com/bigcommerce-production-dev-center/images/FedEx%20Connection%20Settings.png 'Connection options')

+#### How will configuration fields be used?

-API users will also use connection options when they connect your app to their store.
+- **API users** and **merchants** use connection options when they [connect your app to a store](#how-your-app-will-be-connected-to-a-store).
 They will use the settings options when defining shipping methods that use your carrier.
+- **BigCommerce** will include values for connection options when we when we need you to [vaiidate connection options](#validate-connection-options) and [provide shipping rates](#provide-shipping-rates-to-bigcommerce).
+BigCommerce also sends settings options when we need you to provide shipping rates.

 #### What are the types of configuration options?
 These are the types of configuration (connection or settings) options that we currently allow: